Piiveu/xacolang/grammar.md

 You can only build sentence in SVO order.

 # Tenses
-In xacōlang tenses do not excist:
+In xacōlang tenses do not exist:

 Hedlī zapaca xacō - Yesterday I was reading a book